HIPAA-Compliant Cloud Storage: 10 Best Providers Ranked (2026)

 Best for: Smaller practices that need straightforward sync-and-share without the complexity of an enterprise content platform.

-Configuration trap: Admin uses the right plan; staff sync to a Personal Dropbox account on the same device.
-One wrong-account sync of ePHI is a reportable event.
+Configuration trap: Admin runs the correct Business plan while a workforce member syncs the same device to a Personal Dropbox account, and a single wrong-account sync of ePHI becomes a reportable event.
 See our full Dropbox guide.

 6. Azure Blob Storage (Microsoft Azure)